 |Protected by Swiss law, company commitment|

 Tutanota offers end-to-end symmetrical encryption—RSA 2048-bit for user-to-user emails, AES 128-bit for user-to-non-user emails.
+The service uses the same algorithms as PGP, but encrypts subject lines as well as the email body above that.
 Even Tutanota can’t decrypt your messages.
-The service uses the same algorithms as PGP, but their process enjoys several advantages over PGP in that it encrypts subject lines as well as the email body.
 It also offers perfect forward security, meaning hacking a past session doesn’t give a cybercriminal access to future sessions.
 Tutanota also encrypts your address book and your calendar.

 ProtonMail also uses end-to-end symmetrical encryption—RSA 2048-bit for user-to-user emails, AES 256-bit for user-to-non-user emails.
 It uses OpenPGP, an industry-standard email encryption algorithm that has several weaknesses mentioned above—no encryption of subject lines, and no perfect forward security.
 Like Tutanota, ProtonMail’s encryption prevents even ProtonMail itself from decrypting it and reading your messages.